-Integration of A-Parser with Redis: advanced API
+Integration of A-Parser with Redis: Advanced API

-TODO: (next) remove duplication of information https://a-parser.com/threads/5488/#post-17742 https://a-parser.com/wiki/api-server-redis/
+TODO: (next) remove information duplication https://a-parser.com/threads/5488/#post-17742 https://a-parser.com/wiki/api-server-redis/

 Comparison with HTTP API

-- possibility to organize timeouts for operations
+- the ability to organize timeouts for operations

-- automatic Expire of unused results
+- automatic Expire of unclaimed results

 Discussion thread on the forum

-Unlike A-Parser HTTP API, to use Redis API, you need to pre-configure and run a task with the API::Server::Redis scraper:
+Unlike A-Parser HTTP API, to use Redis API it is necessary to preliminarily configure and launch a task with the scraper API::Server::Redis:

-- create a preset of settings for the
+- create a preset of settings for the scraper API::Server::Redis, specify:

 Redis Host